bellflight/AVR-Docs/content/en/battery-management/overview/_index.md

 If a class D fire extinguisher **is not** available, your next best bet is to throw a fire blanket over the fire to smother it as much as possible.
-This won't put it out but it will supress the flames.
+This won't put it out but it will suppress the flames.
 Most labs have a fire blanket.

 ![Example fire blanket](2022-06-26-18-28-26.png)